SitecoreSupport/Sitecore.Support.155383/readme.md

 # Sitecore.Support.155383
-DatabaseCacheDisabler Switcher value is interpreted incorrectly in SqlDataProvider
+Incorrect item data can be indexed, if DisableDatabaseCaches setting value is set to true.

 ## License
 This patch is licensed under the [Sitecore Corporation A/S License for GitHub](https://github.com/sitecoresupport/Sitecore.Support.155383/blob/master/LICENSE).